bradvin/social-share-urls/README.md

 Argument | Description | Used By
 --- | --- | ---
 {url} | The URL-encoded link you want to share.
-Service may reject link if not encoded. | GoogleBookmarks, Facebook, Reddit, Twitter, LinkedIn, Tumblr, Pinterest, Blogger, LiveJournal, EverNote, AddThis, GetPocket, HackerNews, Digg, Buffer, FlipBoard, InstaPaper, SurfingBird, Flattr, Diaspora, Line.me, Skype, Telegram.me, QZone, VK, Weibo, OKru, Douban, XING, RenRen, GMail, Yahoo, WordPress
+Service may reject link if not encoded. | GoogleBookmarks, Facebook, Reddit, Twitter, LinkedIn, Tumblr, Pinterest, Blogger, LiveJournal, EverNote, GetPocket, HackerNews, Digg, FlipBoard, InstaPaper, SurfingBird, Diaspora, Line.me, Skype, Telegram.me, QZone, VK, Weibo, OKru, Douban, XING, RenRen, GMail, Yahoo, WordPress
-{title} | The page title of the url you want to share. | GoogleBookmarks, Reddit, Tumblr, Blogger, LiveJournal, EverNote, HackerNews, FlipBoard, InstaPaper, SurfingBird, Flattr, Diaspora, VK, Weibo, Douban, RenRen, EMail, GMail, Yahoo, WordPress
+{title} | The page title of the url you want to share. | GoogleBookmarks, Reddit, Tumblr, Blogger, LiveJournal, EverNote, HackerNews, FlipBoard, InstaPaper, SurfingBird, Diaspora, VK, Weibo, Douban, RenRen, EMail, GMail, Yahoo, WordPress
-{text} | A longer description of the content you are sharing. | GoogleBookmarks, Twitter, Tumblr, Blogger, Buffer, InstaPaper, SurfingBird, Flattr, SMS, Line.me, Skype, Telegram.me, VK, RenRen, Threema, EMail, WordPress
+{text} | A longer description of the content you are sharing. | GoogleBookmarks, Twitter, Tumblr, Blogger, InstaPaper, SurfingBird, SMS, Line.me, Skype, Telegram.me, VK, RenRen, Threema, EMail, WordPress
-{hash_tags} | Hashtags appended onto the tweet (comma separated. don't include "#"). | GoogleBookmarks, Twitter, Tumblr, Flattr
-{user_id} | The username/id of a particular user on a social media service. | Twitter, Flattr, Threema {email_address} | Where a social share is directed.
+{hash_tags} | Hashtags appended onto the tweet (comma separated. don't include "#"). | GoogleBookmarks, Twitter, Tumblr {user_id} | The username/id of a particular user on a social media service. | Twitter, Threema {email_address} | Where a social share is directed.
 You will most likely want to leave this blank, so the user can fill it in. | EMail, GMail, Yahoo
-{language_code} | A language code from the ISO 639-1 Code specification. | Flattr
 {image} | The url to the image/thumbnail to use when sharing. | SurfingBird, WordPress {phone_number} | An applicable phone number, if there is one. | SMS, Telegram.me, Whatsapp {app_id} | The App ID. | Facebook